 Ypres has become a place of pilgrimage for many.
 It's the gateway to the Salient (aka Flanders Fields), a bow-shaped bulge that formed the front line around town; some 300,000 Allied soldiers and up to 200,000 civilians and German troops lost their lives here.

-In recent years visitors from Commonwealth countries have soared; plan your visit well in advance to avoid disappointment.
+In recent years visitor numbers from Commonwealth countries have soared; plan your visit well in advance to avoid disappointment.